aacanakin/angularjs-boilerplate/README.md

 ], function(){});
 ```

-- Add the dependancy into app
+- Add the dependency into app
 ```js
 define([